F9: The Fast Saga (2021)

 Of course, everyone is really going to F9 for the over-the-top action sequences.
 Long, drawn-out chase scenes involving car magnets test the boundaries of audience credulity and can be a slog to sit through as waves of faceless soldiers are mowed down or tossed about.
 The best of the action are the fist fights between Dom and Jakob, Mia and Letty with faceless soldiers, or Tej and Roman with faceless soldiers.
 It takes away from the monotony of cars driving, slamming things, and ultimately not doing much at all.
 Towards the end, a key point of an action sequence is told through montage as another character monologues, and it leaves one wondering why the film spent so much time on the boring parts instead of what should be the tensest part of the scene.
 They’re absolutely absurd, over-the-top, and well-CGI’d and choreographed, but that doesn’t make up for how poorly paced they feel for the most part.

 F9 was never going to be a masterpiece of cinema, but it’s also a weaker installment compared to the last five (maybe even six) films in the franchise.
 There are some incredible moments and interesting talking points for those who are interested in the “universe,” but, overall, the movie lacks enough to carry its nearly two-and-a-half-hour runtime (which feels like an eternity).

 Hopefully the whole family can come together in the tenth film and bring back the excitement of watching a close-knit group experience the everyday trials of international drag racing spies.

-Recommended for you: Fast & Furious 1-8 Ranked
+Recommended for you: Every Fast and Furious Movie Ranked